kai687/sphinxawesome-theme/docs/how-to/load.md

    sys.path.append(os.path.abspath("_themes"))
    ```

-   Adding this directory makes it discoverable for Python.
+   Adding this directory makes it discoverable for Sphinx.

-1. Add the `themes` directory to the `exclude_patterns` list to prevent Sphinx from
+1. Add the `_themes/` directory to the `exclude_patterns`:
-   searching this path for documentation files:

    ```{code-block} python
    ---